djlancelot/djlancelot.github.io/_posts/2019-11-10-weighted-levenshtein-distance.md

 }
 $

 In some use cases, like similar company name detection the end of the string is less important than the beginning.
 Especially in company names, some article mentions use the business type abbreviation or other suffixes with the name while others omit the abbreviation or write alternatives.
 For example variants like *Lucky Ltd*, *Lucky Limited* or *Lucky* might still refer to the same company.
+Other possible use-cases where varying weight would be advantageous are street addresses and news titles.
+In street addresses using the abbreviation or the full street type is less important than the house number and the street name itself.
+Some news sources make minor changes to the original article and re-publish them on their own site.
+Using a weighted distance can be beneficial when trying to deduplicate them.

-In this article 2 algorithms will be shown to overcome this problem and add different weights for the changes towards the end of the strings than the beginning of the string.
+In this article 2 algorithms will be shown to solve this problem and add different weights depending on the position of the changed characters.

+## Jaro-Winkler distance, the alternative

+The [Jaro-Winkler distance](https://en.wikipedia.org/wiki/Jaro%E2%80%93Winkler_distance) can be used for cases when the beginning of the string has higher importance then the end.
+The algorithm is based on the Jaro similarity and can boost the similarity based on a matching prefix of up to 4 characters.
+If there is no matching prefix or the matching prefix is longer than 4 characters, the distance will stay the same as the Jaro similarity, which does not use any weights based on the position.
+The proposed algorithms overcome these issues too.

 ## Weighted Generalised Levenshtein distance